Drone Operator Information

 El Paso International Airport supports the responsible operation of Unmanned Aircraft Systems (UAS) or drones.
 Whether you are operating your drone as a hobby or for commercial use we encourage you to review the rules before you operate your drone.
 The FAA regulates drone operations, to read more about their policies you can read the Advisory Circular AC 107 here.

 Hobbyists and Recreational Users

 If you are using your drone for fun, it is important to know when and where you can fly your drone.
 Additionally, drones over .55 lbs must be registered with the FAA, to learn more please visit the FAA website for Recreational users.
-We encourage you to download the B4UFLY free mobile app and the AIRMAP app to help guide responsible operation of your drone.
+We encourage you to download the AIRMAP app to help guide responsible operation of your drone.